o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 1. Click **Create**\.
 The **Parameters** list shows the parameter that you created\.
 ![\[Parameter added to the animation graph.\]](/images/userguide/actor-animation/char-animation-editor-sync-graph-9.png)

-### Add Parameter Conditions to the Secondary Graph<a name="char-animation-editor-sync-graph-add-parameter-conditions-to-the-subordinate-graph"></a>
+### Add Parameter Conditions to the Secondary Graph {#char-animation-editor-sync-graph-add-parameter-conditions-to-the-subordinate-graph}

 In this section, add parameter conditions on the transition lines that specify when the animation changes\.
 In the example, the conditions indicate whether the gun trigger has been pressed\.